Oil Spill In Solomon Islands Threatens World Heritage Site

 UNESCO calls the site a "true natural laboratory for scientific study."
 It contains many species that exist only in this area.
 The site contains thick forest and the brackish Lake Tegano, which contains many unique limestone formations.

-As Radio New Zealand reports, "pictures from the area have shown normally bright blue water darkened by oil slicks, white sand blackened by sludge, and interviews with residents have told of a heavy stench that makes breathing difficult."
+As Radio New Zealand reports, "Pictures from the area have shown normally bright blue water darkened by oil slicks, white sand blackened by sludge, and interviews with residents have told of a heavy stench that makes breathing difficult."

 "It is of the utmost importance that any damage to the World Heritage property and the livelihoods of the local communities is fully covered by the responsible company, owners and insurers," Mechtild Rössler, director of the UNESCO World Heritage Centre, said in a statement.

-According to The New York Times, the ship's insurer on Wednesday "expressed 'deep remorse' on behalf of itself and the vessel's owner, King Trader, though it said that 'matters of liability are yet to be determined.'"
+According to The New York Times, the ship's insurer on Wednesday "expressed 'deep remorse' on behalf of itself and the vessel's owner, King Trader, though it said that 'matters of liability are yet to be determined.' "

 "Inclement weather has made it difficult and at times impossible to access the vessel, and conditions have been too dangerous for external underwater inspections — a key assessment ahead of salvage operations progressing in earnest," the insurer said.